DMJohn4573/video508/README.md

 ## Contribution guidelines

-For agencies willing to participate and contribute, please create a forks.
+For agencies willing to participate and contribute - please create a fork and submit a PR.

 ## Support

 The module has been developed for Drupal 7 and has no Drupal 9/10 support.
-There are no current plans on porting the modules to Drupal 9/10.
+There are plans on porting the modules to Drupal 9/10, but the roadmap and release date are TBD.

-This repository is owned by [US Department of Interior][doi.gov] For support, please log issues within the project issues queue.
+This repository is owned by [US Department of Interior][doi.gov] For support, please log issues within the project's issues queue.

 ## Credits